larsvers/tree-of-charts/README.md

 Conceptual credit goes to a number of ressources but mainly [Tamara Munzner](https://www.crcpress.com/Visualization-Analysis-and-Design/Munzner/9781466508910).

-Coding credit to Mike Bostock for [D3](https://d3js.org/), [jjzieve](https://bl.ocks.org/jjzieve/a743242f46321491a950) and [select2](https://select2.github.io/)
+Coding credit to Mike Bostock for [D3](https://d3js.org/), [jjzieve](https://bl.ocks.org/jjzieve/a743242f46321491a950) and [select2](https://select2.github.io/).

 Image credits belongs to a great number of sources, I have attributed wherever I could.
-Please let me know, if you find your picture here and want to have it removed or replaces.
+Please let me know, if you find your image here and want to have it removed or replaced.
 The picture use in this context seems unproblematic due to the images' fair use for research and educational purposes, however, I am trying to contact all license-owners to ask for usage permission in person.